 Strong written, visual, and verbal communications with an ability to tailor communications to peers, business partners and senior required

 Ability to resolve conflicts, build consensus, influence and negotiate are required

 Ability to navigate relationships and tasks with diplomacy and tact are required

 Ability to drive results through credibility, influence and leadership by example.
 Desired attributes include self-awareness, adaptability, attention to detail, and a high capacity for teamwork.
 Strong networking and relationship building skills are required.

-Ability to drive change management with peers, management and business partners is required
+Ability to drive change with peers, and business partners is required

 Disciplined approach to defining and addressing problems is required

 Ability to create an open, inviting and creative environment is required

 Ability to work in a global environment is required